ravindragsingh/DevOps/README.md

 # Note:
-  Material specific to SAPIENT has been moved to [SAPIENT_LM](https://github.com/SeshagiriSriram/SAPIENT_LM)
 # Introduction
 The following directory (project) is intended for additional materials on Devops.
 This is still work in project as we clean up to
 *  logically organize the folders and materials